 Senior Vice President of Operations

 GILLIAN LEEK, Senior Vice President of Operations, is responsible for internal operations and external affairs of the organization.
 Gillian has been with NEXT for AUTUSM since 2008, and is deeply committed to creating bright futures for individuals with autism and their families.
 She leads the execution and design of development efforts, including Night of Too Many Stars, a televised benefit, and the campaign to create the Center for Autism and the Developing Brain at NewYork-Presbyterian Hospital.
 In her external affairs capacity, she oversees NEXT for AUTISM’S brand and public engagement initiatives, and is the principal liaison of media relations and national partnership opportunities to promote and cross-promote NEXT for AUTISM.
 As a member of the senior leadership team, Gillian works closely with the president and board of directors on tactical decisions and strategic planning.
 Gillian is a graduate of Elon University and holds a J.D. from New York Law School.
-She lives on a farm in New Jersey with her husband.

 Strategic Content Specialist

-Senior Manager, Special Projects
+Senior Manager, Corporate Consulting